 All children new to our school, including Preps are assigned a “buddy”.
 In the case of Prep students the child’s buddy will be a senior student.
 It is the buddy’s responsibility to assist their new friend to settle quickly and confidently into their new environment.
 There are many positive outcomes of this program, especially an increased sense of responsibility and justice for our senior students.

-CHAPLAIN and Child Safety Officer, Ms Emma Rogers has special responsibilities within the Welfare area and is funded by the Federal Government’s Chaplaincy Program.
-Emma has been trained in a number of welfare programs such as “Seasons”, a program that assists children in times of grief.
-Emma can work effectively with children and their families and is an important contact person within our school.
+CHAPLAIN and Child Safety Officer, Mrs. Julie Leonard has special responsibilities within the Welfare area and is funded by the Federal Government’s Chaplaincy Program.
+Julie has been trained in a number of welfare programs such as “Seasons”, a program that assists children in times of grief.
+Julie can work effectively with children and their families and is an important contact person within our school.